Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2021.

 The iPhone XS even manages to spring a few surprises, especially where its AV performance is concerned.
 Without headphones, the phone’s ‘wider stereo sound’ is a cut above much of today's competition.
 Add to that the increased efficiency and improved camera quality and you have plenty of reasons to roll back the years and opt for the XS over, say, the iPhone 11 Pro models.

+Apple has discontinued the XS but they're available – brand new – from online stores.
 You'll be getting what remains one of the most accomplished mobile phones out there – at the lowest price yet.

 Read our full iPhone XS review